Climate change in the Republic of Ireland: Fossil Fuel Divestment Act 2018

+Climate Action and Low Carbon Development (Amendment) Act 2021

-On 23 July, the Climate Action and Low Carbon Development (Amendment) Bill 2021 was signed into law by the President.
+On 23 July, the Climate Action and Low Carbon Development (Amendment) Act 2021 was signed into law by the President.
 The bill creates a legally binding path to net zero emissions by 2050.
 Five-year carbon budgets produced by the Climate Change Advisory Council will dictate the path to carbon neutrality, with the aim of the first two budgets creating a 51% reduction by 2030.
 The five-year budgets will not be legally binding.

 Despite being touted as "ambitious" by the Irish Government, the bill came under heavy criticism from Irish environmentalists and scientists.
 Amendments passed by the Seanad on 9 July allow the Government, rather than the Climate Change Advisory Committee to determine how greenhouse gas emissions are calculated and taken into account.
 Climate scientist and IPCC author John Sweeney argued that these amendments "depart from the scientifically established methodology and give discretion to the Government to decide what to measure, how to measure it, and what the removals will be and how they are counted".

+Early data suggested that Ireland was on track to miss its targets in 2021.
+The incentives in the way that milk was priced - in order to stay profitable farms would be encouraged to maximise the amount of milk per cow, which would increase emissions, because emissions per cow is proportional to the volume of milk.
+The Climate Change Advisory Council announced that Ireland would not meet upcoming carbon budget targets in 2023.
+A case was taken to court alleging that Ireland's 2023 Climate Action Plan was not compatible with the targets in the 2021-2025 carbon budget.

+Ireland initially failed to submit emissions targets to the United Nations in 2024, which was criticised by the Green Party, because development of its national plan had caused delays.
+A case was brought to Irish courts alleging that the plan that was released was inadeuqate.

+In 2025, a Defence Forces report criticised the Government's response to climate change for having a lack of urgency.
+A Bord na Móna executive warned that issues relating to planning and legal uncertainty would lead to targets not being met.

+The budgetary process was criticised for the lack of transparency of how much money was allocated to adaptation to climate change, as part of measures to meet targets under the act.

+Grid capacity issues meant that hitting the targets was more difficult, but remained possible if reforms to planning policy was reformed.

+Future Ireland Fund and Infrastructure, Climate and Nature Fund Act 2024

+In October the government announced plans to create two sovereign wealth funds.